meetwudi/jbm.js/README.md

 ## Jbm (under planning stage)
 JavaScript benchmark tool.
-Jbm combines the fancy Webworker and DOMHighResTimeStamp to test performance.
+Jbm will tell you how long does your test case run with a precision of **10 µs**.

 ## Installation